torquebox/torquebox.org/news/2011-02-20-weekend-update-20feb2011.md

 [performance of TorqueBox][benchmail] in comparison to other alternatives (both JRuby and MRI).
 We hope to have results published in the upcoming week.
-All of the performance-testing stuff is [kept in GitHub][speedmetal], because we want to be stay honest, and give everyone a chance to reproduce or augment our testing.
+All of the performance-testing stuff is [kept in GitHub][speedmetal], because we want to stay honest, and give everyone a chance to reproduce or augment our testing.

 Ben also reworked some of messaging documentation, including more details